mohammadbashiri/mohammadbashiri.github.io-old/_posts/2018-08-30-non-invasive-deep-brain-stimulation-project.markdown

 ## Neuron response

-Once we hae an E-field distribution, we probably want to see how would a neuron respond to such electric field at different locations (after all that is the whole point - stimulating neurons).
+Once we have an E-field distribution, we probably want to see how would a neuron respond to such electric field at different locations (after all that is the whole point - stimulating neurons).
 Let us see the input and response of a neuron that is located at the center of the distribution shown above.